econoalchemist/UpstreamData-Startup/README.md

 Check your box for external damage.
 If something doesn't look right, document the damage with pictures and contact the official Upstream Data sales team at [sales@upstreamdata.ca](mailto:sales@upstreamdata.ca) or [adam@upstreamdata.ca](mailto:adam@upstreamdata.ca).

-Inside the box either ASIC will be packed with styrofoam:
+Inside the either box the ASIC will be packed with styrofoam:

 <p align="center">
   <img width="300" height="256" src="Assets/antminer1.jpg">
   <img width="300" height="236" src="Assets/whatsminer1.jpg">
 </p>

-Inside the styrofoam the either ASIC will be wrapped in a plastic bag:
+Inside the styrofoam, either ASIC will be wrapped in a plastic bag:

 <p align="center">
   <img width="300" height="265" src="Assets/antminer2.jpg">